socalledsound/electro2022/README.md

 ## to do

+-- add student projects from last year

+-- restructure main gallery page with featured, current assignment and load more

+-- restructure main syllabus page with current unit at top and older units at bottom

 -- need to set up listeners on firestore
 -- would like to figure out the gallery categories blacklist thing